Unified extension of variance bounds for integrated Pearson family: Abstract

 \section{Abstract}

-We use some properties of orthogonal polynomials to provide a class of upper/lower variance bounds for a function $g(X)$ of an absolutely continuous random variable $X$, in terms of the derivatives of $g$ up to some order.
-The new bounds are better than the existing ones.
+We use some properties of orthogonal polynomials to provide a class of upper/lower variance bounds for a function $g(X)$ of an absolutely continuous \mbox{random} variable $X$, in terms of the derivatives of $g$ up to some order.
+The new bounds are better than the existing ones. \keywords{Completeness \and Derivatives of higher order \and Fourier coefficients \and Orthogonal Polynomials \and Parseval identity \and Pearson family of distributions \and Rodrigues-type formula \and Variance Bounds}